motoemoto47ark123/cohere-chatbot-proxy/README.md

 ### Web Interface

 Open your browser and navigate to `http://localhost:5000` to access the web interface.
-You will see a welcome message and can interact with the proxy service.
+You will see a welcome message indicating that the proxy service is online.

 ### API Endpoints